mugraph-payments/mugraph/docs/wallet-integration.md

 1. User specifies a destination Cardano address and amount.
 2. Wallet selects notes that cover the amount (coin selection).
-3. Wallet queries for spendable script UTxOs at the node's script address.
+3. Wallet queries spendable script UTxOs directly from the configured Cardano provider (Blockfrost or Maestro) at the node's script address, filtering by datum `user_pubkey_hash` because v1 does not change the node API surface.
-   **Open question**: the node does not currently expose an RPC method to list available script UTxOs.
-The wallet either needs:
-   - A new node RPC method (e.g. `list_script_utxos`) that returns UTxOs the wallet's deposit pubkey hash can claim, or
-   - Direct access to a Cardano provider (Blockfrost/Maestro) to query the script address, filtering by datum `user_pubkey_hash`.
-     The first option is simpler and avoids giving the wallet its own provider credentials.
 4. Wallet builds the Cardano transaction:
    - **Inputs**: script UTxOs at the node's script address.
 Each input must carry the deposit datum (`user_pubkey_hash`, `node_pubkey_hash`,